ZEN-universe/ZEN-garden/docs/files/tutorial/05_time_series_aggregation.rst

 ZEN-garden is a temporally resolved investment and operation optimization model.
 That means that in general we have three different time indices:

-1. ``set_base_time_steps``: is the highest resolution in the model.
-It is not necessarily used to index any component, but merely as a common "beat" or "rhythm" to all other time indices.
+1. ``set_hours``: is the highest resolution in the model.
    We consider each hour as the base time index.
-Thus, each time index can be converted to the base time index, which is then a sequence of the time steps with the length of the base time index.
-   This sequence is called ``sequence_time_steps``.
-The number of occurrences of each time step is called ``time_steps_duration``.
+   When we use time series aggregation, we aggregate the base time steps to representative time steps, where each representative time steps represents multiple base time steps.
+The sequence of the representative time steps is called ``sequence_time_steps``.
+The number of occurrences of each representative time step is called ``time_steps_duration``.
-2. ``set_time_steps_yearly``: Some components have a yearly resolution.
+2. ``set_years``: Some components have a yearly resolution.
 These include for example the yearly carbon emission limit (``carbon_emissions_limit``) or the yearly costs (``cost_total``).
 Note that these are in general not associated with any specific element (technology or